denten-books/plain-text/0-intro.md

 the decoding of text ultimately reclaims a measure of intent and therefore responsibility for creation.
 The algorithmically derived advertisement (spam) nevertheless stems from specific economic interests, to take a pedestrian example.
-Another goal of computational poetics is also to trace the flows of agency through the long sequence of authorial delegation.
+Another goal of computational poetics is to trace the flows of agency through the long sequence of authorial delegation.
 The author's responsibility passes from the issuing agency to its instrument.
 The spammer writes code to spam on his behalf, yet he is still at fault.
 Under many circumstances I may not care to speak in this way: it seems ridiculous, for example, to find Tolstoy "at fault" for his *War and Peace*.
 At the same time, the work *is his*.
 Under differing circumstances we must hold the author accountable, as when unsolicited advertisement clutters the airways at the expense of other forms of speech.
 This may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
 The point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once archived, does not change its contents.
-Analytic techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
+Philological techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
 In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a causal chain of custody between works and their creators, which at some point must have occupied the same contiguous time and space.
+When media are immutable, one imagines a causal chain of custody between works and their creators, who at some point must have occupied the same contiguous time and space.
 The printing press introduces a range of structures that mediate between readers and authors.
-Distance, time, and mediation subsequently weaken notions of authorial fidelity.
+These subsequently weaken notions of authorial fidelity.
 In the least, we understand that such intermediaries as copy machines and printing presses inject an element of noise into the channel of communication.

-The transition between the Gutenberg press and Project Gutenberg, an online library containing thousands of texts, further lengthens the linkages.
+The transition between the Gutenberg press and Project Gutenberg, an online library containing thousands of texts, further lengthens linkages.
 Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through multiple mediating filters.
 Writing in that sense in itself becomes a programmed experience.
 We do not write in the conventional sense of inscribing marks into a static host.